kkrol93/MovieO/README.md

 In the project directory, you can run:
 `yarn install` or `npm install`

-if you have never used styled-components please install:
+if you have never used json-server please install:
 `npm install -g json-server`

 You need a key to run this application: https://www.omdbapi.com/